Media Options is excited to partner up with James Iles for a new series of articles called: On The Record.

 It’s no secret that I’m very passionate about the printing industry.
 I bought Print.com in 2017 and was surprised that nobody beat me to the punch.
 After all, short domain names that contain such a distinctive product name are the real estate of the future.
 And they’re getting scarce: most of them are taken by now.

 How did you first learn that the domain Print.com was for sale?

 I thought ‘let’s try typing www.print.com’ and found an empty page.

 Were the negotiations fairly straightforward?
 Did you have a firm budget in mind considering your background in the print industry?

 I knew what I wanted to spend, but I did hire a domain broker to assist me.

-• Did you use any data (such as similar domain sales prices) to determine your best offer for
+Did you use any data (such as similar domain sales prices) to determine your best offer for the domain?

 It’s the “real estate of the future”.
 Choose wise, and you’ll be off to a great start.

 This interview has been edited for clarity